- Syllabus and Readings

 The official course policy on due dates is this: There will be no extensions or exceptions to assignment deadlines.
 Do not be late with the assignments.

-As is customary for courses that are graded on the basis of students’ out of class work product rather than on the basis of final exams, the assignments will not be graded anonymously.
-Students should include their own names on the first page of their work product.
+As is customary for courses that are graded on the basis of students’ out of class work product rather than on the basis of final exams, papers will not be graded anonymously.
+Students should include their own names on the first page of all written work product used to satisfy the requirements of the seminar.

-Work product should be turned in electronically, via the “Assignment Drop Box” at the Trademark Law – Fall 2021 page at TWEN, on Westlaw.
-Each assignment must be turned in no later than 3 pm on the day(s) that it is due or at such other date and time as may be directed in the instructions for a particular assignment.
+Work product should be turned in electronically, via the “Assignment Drop Box” at the Technology, Law, and Leadership – Fall 2021 page at TWEN, on Westlaw.
+Each assignment must be turned in no later than 5 pm on the day(s) that it is due or at such other date and time as we may agree.

 If students experience difficulty delivering the assignment via TWEN, then they may send a copy via email to me no later than the date-and-time deadline for the assignment in question.